After fleeing New York, Amazon finds warmer welcome for other HQ2

 "We're constantly reminding the board that we're your constituents, not Amazon," Abraham said.

-Dorsey, from the Arlington County Board, has resisted scheduling a public hearing, saying he'd be open to a forum on the incentives package with Amazon, not the many broader issues activists are raising.
-He added that he doesn't want a repeat of New York City Council's hearings, in which Amazon executives were lambasted for hours by councilmembers on a wide variety of topics and audience members started chants against the company.
+Dorsey, from the Arlington County Board, has resisted scheduling a public hearing, saying he'd be open to a forum on the incentives package with Amazon, not the many broader issues activists have raised.
+He added that he doesn't want a repeat of New York City Council's hearings, in which Amazon executives were lambasted for hours by council members on a wide variety of topics and audience members started chants against the company.

 He said he didn't see Amazon's business practices deviating significantly from those of other companies in the DC area, which include defense contractors.
 For that reason, he added, there was little basis on which to argue that Amazon didn't represent Arlington's values, as activists have stated.